nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

   **Workaround:** Execute the flash command from inside the build directory of the child image that is placed on the other core (for example, :file:`build/hci_rpmsg`).

-.. rst-class:: v1-7-1 v1-7-0
+.. rst-class:: v1-8-0 v1-7-1 v1-7-0

-NCSDK-11234: Statically definied "pcd_sram" partition may cause ARM usage fault Inconsistency between SRAM memory partitions in Partition Manager and DTS could lead to improper memory usage.
+NCSDK-11234: Statically defined "pcd_sram" partition may cause ARM usage fault Inconsistency between SRAM memory partitions in Partition Manager and DTS could lead to improper memory usage.
   For example, one SRAM region may be used for multiple purposes at the same time.